 When buying seeds, ask the shop owner for cold-hardy varieties.
 Research other vegetables that are appropriate to grow in your zone.

-Note that some crops planted after potatoes require a fertilizer.
+Note that some crops planted after potatoes require a fertilizerAny material added into the soil (or sprayed on leaves) to give more nutrients to plants.
+Fertilizers often give Nitrogen, Phosphorus, and Potassium (NPK) to plants.
+Fertilizers can be organic or inorganic..
 For example, Peppers planted after potatoes are less productive if you do not use fertilizers.

 What to Plant after Potatoes for Nutrient Retention